mozman/ezdxf/docs/source/query.rst

 .. code-block:: Python

     entities = msp.query()
-    # select all entities with color > 1 anda color < 7
+    # select all entities with color > 1 and color < 7
     result = (entities["color"] > 1) & (entities["color"] < 7)

 The ``-`` operator or :meth:`EntityQuery.difference` returns a new